Jake Dowell: Professional (2007–2018)

 On July 1, 2011, the Dallas Stars announced that the club had agreed to terms with center Dowell on a one-year contract worth $800,000.
-During the 2011–12 season, Dowell played in 52 games contributing with 2 goals and 7 points.
+On February 21, 2012, in a 3–0 win over the Montreal Canadiens, Dowell suffered a broken finger, resulting in him missing the next seven games.
+He finished the 2011–12 season, Dowell played in 52 games contributing with two goals and five assists for seven points.

 On July 4, 2012, Dowell signed a two-year free agent contract with the Minnesota Wild.
-Over the duration of his contract with the Wild, Dowell amassed just 3 games, whilst primarily playing with AHL affiliates, the Houston Aeros and the Iowa Wild.
+Over the duration of his contract with the Wild, Dowell amassed just three games (two games in the lockout-shortened 2012–13 season and one game in the 2013–14 season, whilst primarily playing with AHL affiliates, the Houston Aeros and the Iowa Wild.

 On July 28, 2014, Dowell signed a one-year free agent contract with the Hamilton Bulldogs of the American Hockey League.

 On August 31, 2015, Dowell signed a professional tryout contract in returning to attend the Rockford IceHogs training camp for the 2015–16 season.
-After 5 games with the IceHogs on October 22, 2015, Dowell was signed to an AHL contract to continue in Rockford for the remainder of the season.
+After five games with the IceHogs on October 22, 2015, Dowell was signed to an AHL contract to continue in Rockford for the remainder of the season.

 After captaining the IceHogs in the 2016–17 season, and posting 15 points in 66 games, Dowell as a free agent opted to sign his first contact abroad in agreeing to a one-year deal with Austrian club, EHC Black Wings Linz of the EBEL, on May 12, 2017.

-Personal
+Personal life

-Dowell and his family have worked to raise awareness and find a cure for Huntington's disease, a disease which has afflicted his brother and his father.
+Dowell and his family have worked to raise awareness and find a cure for Huntington's disease, a disease which has afflicted his brother and his father, whom he lost to the disease in February 2014 and August 2018, respectively.
 The Dowells host fundraisers to battle the disease.
-Dowell himself has tested negative for Huntington's.
+Dowell himself has tested negative for Huntington's in December 2015.
 For his work to cure Huntington's while still committing to playing hockey, Dowell was awarded the Fred T. Hunt Memorial Award during the 2013–14 season.

 Dowell is married to his wife, Carly, together they have one daughter and one son.